-LIMITATIONS AND FUTURE WORK
+6 LIMITATIONS AND FUTURE WORK

 As noted in Section 4, our user study had 30 users in total.
-While this sample size was large enough for statistically significant results for user performance and quality of experience with latency, more users would tighten the confidence bounds in Figure 6 and Figure 7 and could help determine where the trends may not be linear.
+While this sample size was large enough for statistically significant results for user performance and quality of experience with latency, more users would tighten the confidence bounds in Figure 6 and Figure 7.
 Similarly, potentially sampling more latencies, especially within the ranges we currently study, could help determine where linear trends do and do not hold.
 Our sample is skewed towards males (only 4 females out of 30 participants).
-While this may reflect the gender breakdown present in some first-person shooter games today, the results reported may not be indicative of female performance.
+While this may reflect the gender breakdown present in some first-person shooter games today, the results reported may not be representative of female performance.
 A follow-on study might also screen users for expertise in first-person games (e.g., using self-rated skill [27]) in order to provide for more focused analysis.